michael-coloma/marvel/docs/app.md

 ## @tanStack/react-query and tanstack/react-query-persist-client

+React Query is used to avoid making unnecessary requests to the Marvel API and to keep the API data available for a maximum of 24 hours.

 - To do request via useQuery
 - To manage the cache and enable persistence with localstorage.